1 Tbsp Fresh Dill to Dried Conversion: Science-Backed Drying & Storage Guide

 Introduction: Why Drying Dill is Worth the Effort

 Dill, with its feathery leaves and bright, citrusy flavor, is a staple herb in many kitchens.
-Whether you're whipping up a batch of homemade pickles or seasoning a salmon dish, dill brings that signature freshness that's hard to replicate.
-But what happens when your garden overflows with it, or you stumble upon a great deal at the farmer’s market?
-You preserve it!
+Whether you're preparing homemade pickles or seasoning salmon, dill delivers signature freshness.
+But what happens when your garden overflows or you find a bulk deal at the market?
+Preservation becomes essential.

 Fresh dill sprigs